Sigma-Production/PteroFreeStuffinstaller/README.md

 If you have any issues, open an issue on this github.

 ## I want my addon or theme in here
-That is possible make an issue when you get approved u need to send your addon or theme and i will add and you will get listed at Credits
+That is possible make an issue when you get approved you need to send your addon or theme and i will add and you will get listed at Credits

 Or if you have request what i should add make a issue